Vietnam c.bank lifts cap on credit growth for some banks

-HANOI, Sept 7 (Reuters) - The State Bank of Vietnam (SBV) said on Tuesday it had adjusted a limit on credit growth for 2022 for some banks, based on their latest operational results, market developments and proposals.
+HANOI, Sept 7 (Reuters) - The State Bank of Vietnam (SBV) said on Wednesday it has raised caps on credit growth for some banks this year, based on their latest operational results, market developments and proposals.

-The central bank has notified those banks, it said in a statement, but did not say which ones.
-It said credit growth was at 9.91% against end-2021 and the SBV is targeting 14% credit growth for 2022.
+The move is designed to boost lending for some banks without encouraging excessive credit growth, and only banks that meet certain requirements on interest rates and management of bad debt will be allowed an upward adjustment to their credit growth, the SBV said.
+It did not name any banks.

+Vietnam in 2012 saw a crisis of non-performing loans that was blamed for putting the brakes on several years of booming growth in the Southeast Asian manufacturing hub.

 ((phuong.nguyen@thomsonreuters.com; +84-24-3852-9623;))